Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 ashtray
 - 1 trashcan

 ### o.
 Amphitheater

-The Amphitheater is 133.90m² and is designed to fit 80 people.
+Amphitheater room is 133.90m² and is designed to fit 80 people.

 Amphitheater have to contain :
 - 1 computer